 Place wet cushion in an empty bathtub.
 (If you have washed cushions, make sure to drain the bathtub completely after you rinse your foam cushions.)
 Place a thick towel on top of your cushions to absorb excess water.
 Push on the foam cushions to squish as much water as possible out and down the drain.
 The towel will keep you from getting too wet and help sop up liquids from the top.
 Repeat pressing down several times until no liquid comes out.
 Flip the cushion over, grab a clean towel, and repeat the process while pressing on the other side of the cushion.
 Spread a clean towel on the floor and leave cushions to air dry when finished.

+This method involves several clean towels to absorb liquid, and is best for cushions that are not completely soaked.
+Lay a couple of towels, one on top of the other, on the exposed bathroom floor.
+Place a cushion on the layered towels.
+Fold the towels around the cushion.
 Press down on the wrapped cushion to extract water from it, transferring some moisture to the towels.
-Put the cushion back on the tub's high side.
-Wring the water from the towels, holding them over the drain.
-Repeat the wrapping, pressing, and towel wringing processes, until little water leaves the cushion.
+Remove the cushion and wring the water from the towels, holding them over the bathtub or sink drain.
+Repeat the wrapping, pressing, and towel wringing processes, until the cushion is free of liquid.

 Got outdoor space?
 The sun and air can dry your cushions for you.
 Prop the cushion on one edge outdoors in a well-ventilated area where it can air dry.
 Dry the foam cushions out of direct sunlight; the sun's ultraviolet rays and heat can cause foam to break down or deteriorate.
 Every couple of hours, turn the cushion end over end and back to front to encourage drying from all angles.
 If you dry it indoors, place it in front of a fan.